NullShield/EmpireWiki/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+This project is a 100% component standalone implementation in Angular.
+The UI was created with Mobile First concept in mind.

-This project basically gets information directly from a public star wars api and displays it to the user.
+The main functionality is to get directly from a public star wars api, information about species and display it to the user.
 The user will be able to help the Empire identifying all those species that need our help!

 ### Built With
 [![Angular][Angular.io]][Angular-url]